dwbasta/EntraCustomExtensionCommunity/readme.md

-# 🔐 Unofficial Custom Extensions for Entra Identity Governance
+# 🔐 Community driven Custom Extensions for Entra Identity Governance Repository

 Welcome to the **Unofficial Custom Extensions Repository** for Microsoft Entra Identity Governance.
 This repository provides **template examples** of custom extensions that can be used to extend Entra Identity Governance scenarios.